Kitsune110/Kitsune110/README.md

 - 🔭 I’m currently working on base network
 - 💬 Ask me about netoworks in cryptocurrency
 - 📫 How to reach me: @mehdis6166
-- ⚡ Fun fact: just listing musics
+- ⚡ Fun fact: just watching movies!

 ### social media: